Zoom rolls out 'Immersive View' feature to make meetings fun

-San Francisco, April 27 (IANS) With an aim to make online meetings fun, video conferencing platform Zoom has started rolling out "Immersive View" that allows hosts to arrange video participants and webinar panelists into a single virtual background.
+San Francisco: With an aim to make online meetings fun, video conferencing platform Zoom has started rolling out "Immersive View" that allows hosts to arrange video participants and webinar panelists into a single virtual background.

 Whether you want to create the feeling of being in a classroom, a boardroom, a conference auditorium, or your favourite place to catch up with friends, Zoom's Immersive View assembles up to 25 participants in one fun, consistent meeting environment, the company said in a blogpost on Monday.